Arraignment

-Arraignment is a formal reading of a criminal charging document in the presence of the defendant, to inform them of the charges against them.
-In response to arraignment, in some jurisdictions, the accused is expected to enter a plea, in other jurisdictions no plea is required.
-Acceptable pleas vary among jurisdictions, but they generally include "guilty", "not guilty", and the peremptory pleas, or pleas in bar, setting out reasons why a trial cannot proceed.
-Pleas of nolo contendere ("no contest") and the Alford plea are allowed in some circumstances.
+Arraignment is a formal reading of a criminal charging document in the presence of the defendant, to inform them of the criminal charges against them.
+In response to arraignment, in some jurisdictions, the accused is expected to enter a plea; in other jurisdictions, no plea is required.
+Acceptable pleas vary among jurisdictions, but they generally include guilty, not guilty, and the peremptory pleas (pleas in bar) setting out reasons why a trial cannot proceed.
+Pleas of nolo contendere ('no contest') and the Alford plea are allowed in some circumstances.

+By country

 Australia

-In Australia, arraignment is the first of 11 stages in a criminal trial, and involves the clerk of the court reading out the indictment.
-The judge will testify during the indictment process.
+In the Australian legal system, arraignment is the first stage in a criminal trial.
+The indictment is read to the defendant, who is asked to plead guilty or not guilty.
+Arraignment procedures vary somewhat among jurisdictions.
+In New South Wales, the arraignment takes place before the judge only.
+In South Australian practice, the jury hears the arraignment.
+In Queensland the indictment is read to the defendant by the judge's associate prior to the empanelling of the jury.

 Canada

-In every province in Canada, except British Columbia, defendants are arraigned on the day of their trial.
 In British Columbia, arraignment takes place in one of the first few court appearances by the defendant or their lawyer.
 The defendant is asked whether they plead guilty or not guilty to each charge.

 France

-In France, the general rule is that one cannot remain in police custody for more than 24 hours from the time of the arrest.
-However, police custody can last another 24 hours in specific circumstances, especially if the offence is punishable by at least one year's imprisonment, or if the investigation is deemed to require the extra time, and can last up to 96 hours in certain cases involving terrorism, drug trafficking or organised crime.
+In France, the general rule is that one cannot remain in police custody for more than 24 hours from the time of their arrest.
+However, police custody can last another 24 hours in specific circumstances, especially if the offence is punishable by at least one year's imprisonment, or if the investigation is deemed to require the extra time, and can last up to 96 hours in certain cases involving terrorism, drug trafficking, or organised crime.
 The police need to have the consent of the prosecutor, the procureur.
 In the vast majority of cases, the prosecutor will consent.

 Germany

-In Germany, if one has been arrested and taken into custody by the police one must be brought before a judge as soon as possible and at the latest on the day after the arrest.
+In Germany, if one has been arrested and taken into custody by the police, one must be brought before a judge as soon as possible and at the latest on the day after the arrest.

 New Zealand

-In New Zealand law, at the first appearance of the accused, they are read the charges and asked for a plea.
+Under New Zealand law, at the first appearance of the accused, they are read the charges and asked for a plea.
 The available pleas are: guilty, not guilty, and no plea.
-No plea allows the defendant to get legal advice on the plea, which must be made on the second appearance.
+The response of "no plea" allows the defendant to get legal advice on the plea, which must be made on the second appearance.

 South Africa

 In South Africa, arraignment is defined as the calling upon the accused to appear, the informing of the accused of the crime charged against them, the demanding of the accused whether they plead guilty or not guilty, and the entering of their plea.
-Their plea having been entered, they are said to stand arraigned.